GreysonElkins/roasted-tomahtoes/README.md

 Roasted Tomahtoes is a sensible, aesthetically engaging, and user friendly movie review app.
 The user can log-in, read about movies, watch movie trailers, rate movies the user loved or hated, and search by a variety of criteria.

 ## Technologies / Systems

 - React
 - React Router
 - JSX
 - ECMAScript 6
 - ESLint
-- TDD with Mocha/Chai & Spies
+- TDD with Jest
 - VSCode
 - git / Version control
 - SCSS / SASS